danielx1611/ComputerVisionAssignments/PinholeCameraModel/README.md

 ## Setup
 - Open in Google Colab.
-- Run the first and second code cells to install packages and prepare core functions.
+- Run all code cells leading up to the to install packages and prepare core functions.
 - Run the Gradio UI cell to start up the gradio UI needed to upload images and run the calibration scripts

 ## How to Use